belteki/pressure_rise_time/README.md

 # Effect of Pressure Rise Time on Ventilator Parameters and Gas Exchange During Neonatal Ventilation
-This is the github repository for the code that accompanies the paper "Effect of Pressure Rise Time on Ventilator Parameters and Gas Exchange During Neonatal Ventilation"
+This is the github repository for the code that accompanies the paper __"Effect of Pressure Rise Time on Ventilator Parameters and Gas Exchange During Neonatal Ventilation"__

-Authors: David Chong, Sabrina Kayser, Eniko Szakmar, Colin J Morley, & Gusztav Belteki, Pediatric Pulmonology, in press.
+_Authors: David Chong, Sabrina Kayser, Eniko Szakmar, Colin J Morley, & Gusztav Belteki_

+Pediatric Pulmonology, in press.

 A description of the scripts can be found below.
 ### Pre-processing
 - combineTCMdata.py was used to combine multiple transcutaneous monitoring data files into 1 and to parse the time stamps into milliseconds